Rhinoplasty Houston TX | Nose Nose Job Surgery

 Good communication between you and your physician is essential.
 In your initial consultation, the surgeon will ask what you’d like your nose to look like, evaluate the structure of your nose and face, and discuss the possibilities with you.
 He or she will also explain the factors that can influence the procedure and the results.
 These factors include the structure of your nasal bones and cartilage, the shape of your face, the thickness of your skin, your age, and your expectations.

 Your surgeon will also explain the techniques and anesthesia he or she will use, the type of facility where the surgery will be performed, the risks and costs involved, and any options you may have.
-Most insurance policies don’t cover purely cosmetic surgery; however, if the procedure is performed for reconstructive purposes, to correct a breathing problem or a marked deformity, the procedure may be covered.
 Check with your insurer, and obtain pre-authorization for your surgery.

 Be sure to tell your surgeon if you’ve had any previous nose surgery or an injury to your nose, even if it was many years ago.
 You should also inform your surgeon if you have any allergies or breathing difficulties; if you’re taking any medications, vitamins, or recreational drugs; and if you smoke.